 For instance, if a worker’s job involves working with sharp objects like broken glass, rusty metals, etc., his potential risks would be cuts and punctures on the skin.
 These risks could be avoided by providing hand gloves, and by offering effective training on how to handle such things safely.

 Insurance fraud occurs when the employees purposely provide some false information to receive the benefits of the claim.
 According to the Coalition Against Insurance Fraud, insurance fraud costs consumers, employers, and insurance carriers at least $80 billion each and every year.
 Among which, worker’s compensation insurance fraud alone accounts for a considerable percentage.

 Use efficient software to track claim costs

-A comprehensive workers’ compensation program always helps your organization do much more than simply saving the claim costs.
-It makes your workplace safer, secures employees and finally saves your organization from fraudulent claims.
+A comprehensive workers’ compensation program always helps your organization do much more than simply save the claim costs.
+It makes your workplace safer, secures employees, and finally saves your organization from fraudulent claims.

 JDi Data Corporation has provided insurance claims software since 1992.
 Our product suite includes workers’ compensation software and claims management systems for property and casualty, medical malpractice, and specialty lines to be administered by insurers, risk managers, and third-party administrators.
 JDi Data has built a reputation in quality claims management software with special emphasis on complex litigation.